Autobike/Autobike/docs/manual.md

 If the SSH server is not enabled on your myRIO (which it is not from the factory), you must [enable it](#myrio-ssh-configuration).
 Next, press <kbd>F1</kbd>, select "Tasks: Run Task", then "MyRIO: Upload".
 This task runs the batch script [`upload-to-myrio.cmd`](../myrio/c/upload-to-myrio.cmd) which uploads the built files from [`bin`](../myrio/c/bin/) to the myRIO via `scp`.
 In the output of the task, answer "Yes" to any questions and enter the password of the myRIO user when prompted.

 > [Related Documentation](https://nilrt-docs.ni.com/cross_compile/config_vs_code.html)

+#### Eventual errors/warnings when uploading C code to the myRIO

+If you face the error message below when trying to upload C codes to the myRIO, this happens because the IP address for several bikes is the same.
+It stops to prevent man-in-the-middle attacks, but as we know what we're doing, so we can get rid of the werning.
+To do that, go into the .ssh/known_hosts file by opening it in an editor (ctrl + click), and remove the line/lines that start with myRIO's IP address.

 ### Writing new C code